asish012/aws-solution-architect-associate/class-notes-cloudguru/investing.md

 - *- Meaning -*: "Does the business have meaning to you?
     - Do you want to own the whole business?
     - Do you understand the business?
-    * Invest in those business that you care about and are Proud as a owner.
+    * Invest in those business that you care about and are Proud as an owner.
         - 10-10 Rule
         - Understand the business:
             - Know what the company does, and how do they do it.